• Skip to main content

 How to prepare Funds Flow Statements?

-1. The balance sheet of the current year and previous year.
+1. The balance sheet of the current year and the previous year.

 2. Profit and Loss Statement of the current year.

-3. All the relevant information affecting firms funds flow.
+3. All the relevant information affects the firm’s fund flow.

-After that, we need to prepare three statements as stated earlier.
+After that, we need to prepare three statements, as discussed in the sections above.

 Firstly, we analyze the changes in working capital.
-The statement shows an increase/decrease in current assets and liabilities between the two years.
+The statement depicts an increase/decrease in current assets and liabilities between the two years.

 Accounting Treatment in Fund Flow Statement:

-• The net increase in working capital under the application of funds.
+• Record the net increase in working capital under the application of funds.

-• A decrease in working capital under the sources of funds.
+• Whereas a decrease in working capital under the sources of funds.

 Format of Changes in Working Capital